jervisfm/SimpleSendMail/README.md

 This is a simple python program that aims to provide a simpler interface to sendmail for sending textual emails.

-It is primarily designed to run on UNIX system that have the sendmail utility installed.
+It is pretty handy for sending emails to your self and it is primarily designed to run on UNIX systems that have the sendmail utility installed.

-The primary motivation came from find the sendmail interface too arcane to send a simple email.
+The primary motivation came from finding the sendmail interface too arcane to send just a simple email.
 I felt overwhelemd by the sheer number of options which are exposed to the user.
-This script hides all that complexity and presents a simple interface.
+This script hides all that complexity and presents a simple, human friendly interface.

 Dependency